Codeinwp/feedzy-rss-feeds/readme.txt

 * feedzy_default_error
 * shortcode_atts_feedzy_default
 `
-This plugin is maintained and supported by Themeisle, check out some of the other <a href="http://themeisle.com/wordpress-plugins/" rel="friend">WordPress plugins</a> and <a href="http://themeisle.com/wordpress-themes/free/" rel="friend">free themes</a> we've developed.
+This plugin is maintained and supported by Themeisle, check out some of the other <a href="http://themeisle.com/wordpress-plugins/" rel="nofollow">WordPress plugins</a> and <a href="http://themeisle.com/wordpress-themes/free/" rel="nofollow">free themes</a> we've developed.

 = Languages =